Metastem/librarian/README.md

 # librarian
 An alternative frontend for LBRY/Odysee.
+Inspired by Invidious.

 ## Features
 * Copylefted libre software under the AGPL